-NOTE 3: The 5GMSu receives a Media Streamer Entry to initiate an uplink streaming session.
+NOTE 4: The 5GMSu Media Streamer receives a Media Streamer Entry to initiate an uplink streaming session.

-NOTE 4: The 5GMSu captures the media on the provided input devices.
-The 5GMUS exposes some basic controls such as capture, pause, and stop to the App.
+NOTE 5: The 5GMSu Media Streamer captures the media on the provided input devices.
+The 5GMSu Media Streamer exposes some basic controls such as capture, pause, and stop to the 5GMSu-Aware Application.

-Dynamic policy: a Dynamic PCC Rule (cf. TS 23.503[4]) for an uplink or downlink application flow during a media session.
+Dynamic policy: A Dynamic PCC Rule (c.f.
+TS 23.503[4]) for an uplink or downlink application flow during a media session.

-Egest Session: a uplink media streaming session from the 5GMSu AS towards the 5GMSu Application Provider.
+Egest Session: An uplink media streaming session from the 5GMSu AS towards the 5GMSu Application Provider.

-Ingest Session: a session to upload the media content into a 5GMSd AS
+Ingest Session: A session to upload the media content into a 5GMSd AS.